hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 In ["start_from_variants"](), the variants tables contain two colomns—ForwardVariantCov and ReverseVariantCov, and the strand bias is calculated using the following equation:
 StrandAF = pmin(ForwardVariantCov, ReverseVariantCov) / pmax(ForwardVariantCov, ReverseVariantCov).

+We reproduced the logistic regression model by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
+In addition, we developed two more models—KNN and SVM.
+The analysis is described in "start_from_variants.ipynb".

 We found this calculation possibly inaccurate because it does not incorporate ForwardRefCov and ReverseRefCov.
 [Guo2012](The effect of strand bias in Illumina short-read sequencing data) described three ways to calculate strand bias.
 We decided to adapt these three methods to re-calcualte the strand bias.
 However, since ForwardRefCov and ReverseRefCov are not present in the three variants tables in ["start_from_variants"]().
 We need to generate new variants tables by starting the bam files.
 This is the reason why we have the second folder ["start_from_trimmed.sorted.bam"]() included in this repo.

 2. The second folder ["start_from_trimmed.sorted.bam"]() starts from the three trimmed.sorted.bam files taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
 These are: